-Edward (Ted) Wilson is a Scots-Canadian silviculturist with a passion for the sustainable management and conservation of forest resources.
+Edward (Ted) Wilson is a Scots-Canadian silviculturist with a passion for the sustainable management and conservation of northern forest resources.
 Currently he is Walsh Fellow in Silviculture at the Teagasc Forestry Development Department, Ashtown Research Centre, and the School of Agriculture and Food Sciences, University College Dublin (UCD), in Dublin, Ireland.
 In addition, he holds academic appointments at the Faculty of Forestry, University of Toronto, Toronto, Ontario, Canada and Scottish School of Forestry, University of the Highlands and Islands, Inverness, Scotland.
 Ted completed academic studies at the University of New Brunswick (Canada) and University of Sheffield (UK), and was elected a Fellow of the Royal Society of Biology (FRSB) in 2016.
 He is registered as a professional forester (MSIF) in Ireland.

 Ted’s research interests are in the areas of tree biology, woodland establishment and continuous cover forestry (CCF).
 At UCD and Teagasc, his current focus is the transformation of even-aged plantations to irregular structure forests.
 Recent projects have included research on seedling quality enhancement and species diversification to promote the ecological resilience of woodlands.
 In addition, he undertakes research on professional forestry education and the benefits of woodland for public health.

 More widely, Ted has worked with several organisations to develop training courses, workshops and lectures on forestry and conservation topics aimed at diverse, non-professional audiences.
 Most recently he introduced the Wise About Woods series of short courses to the Royal Forestry Society and curated the Nature of Cumbria Project, a popular series of public events on natural history held at venues throughout Cumbria.